AdobeDocs/audience-manager.de-DE/help/using/features/audience-lab/audience-lab-manage-test-groups.md

 ---

-# Testgruppen verwalten {#manage-test-groups}
+# Manage Test Groups {#manage-test-groups}

-Dieses Verfahren führt Sie durch die Schritte, die zum Erstellen, Bearbeiten oder Löschen einer Testgruppe erforderlich sind [!UICONTROL Audience Lab].
+This procedure walks you through the steps needed to create, edit, or delete a test group in [!UICONTROL Audience Lab].

-## Segmenttestgruppen erstellen {#create-test-groups}
+## Create Segment Test Groups {#create-test-groups}

 ### Voraussetzungen

 <!-- create-test-group.xml -->

-* Sie müssen mindestens eine **Konversion-Eigenschaft** einrichten.
-Sie können Konversionseigenschaften im [Eigenschaftenaufbau](../../features/traits/create-onboarded-rule-based-traits.md)einrichten, indem Sie **die Konversion** als Ereignistyp auswählen.
-Für weitere Informationen zu Konversionseigenschaften und deren Einrichtung haben wir ein [Video](https://helpx.adobe.com/audience-manager/kt/using/creating-conversion-traits-feature-video-use.html) vorbereitet.
+* You need to have at least one **conversion trait** set up.
+You can set up conversion traits in the [Trait Builder](../../features/traits/create-onboarded-rule-based-traits.md), by selecting **conversion** as the event type.
+For more information on what conversion traits are and how to set them up, we prepared a [video](https://helpx.adobe.com/audience-manager/kt/using/creating-conversion-traits-feature-video-use.html) for you.

    >[!IMPORTANT]
    >
-   >[Folder traits](../../features/traits/about-folder-traits.md) are **not supported** by [!UICONTROL Audience Lab].
-Wenn Sie den [Ereignistyp](../../features/traits/create-onboarded-rule-based-traits.md) einer Ordnereigenschaft auf **die Konversion** einstellen, werden keine Daten für [!UICONTROL Audience Lab] diese spezielle Ordnereigenschaft generiert.
+   >[Ordnereigenschaften](../../features/traits/about-folder-traits.md) werden **** nicht unterstützt. [!UICONTROL Audience Lab] Setting the [Event Type](../../features/traits/create-onboarded-rule-based-traits.md) of a folder trait to **conversion** will not generate any data in [!UICONTROL Audience Lab] for that specific folder trait.

-* Für Unternehmen, die [rollenbasierte Zugriffssteuerung](../../features/administration/administration-overview.md)verwenden: Weisen Sie dem [!UICONTROL Audience Lab][Platzhalterzugriff](../../features/administration/administration-overview.md#wild-card-permissions) **[!UICONTROL User Groups]** Zugriff zu.
+* For companies using [Role-Based Access Control](../../features/administration/administration-overview.md): Assign the [!UICONTROL Audience Lab] [wildcard permission](../../features/administration/administration-overview.md#wild-card-permissions) to **[!UICONTROL User Groups]** to provide access.
 Mit dieser Berechtigung kann der Benutzer die Ergebnisse eines Tests erstellen und anzeigen.
-Ein Benutzer kann nur Segmente aus einer Datenquelle verwenden, **die sie lesen** und **die Zielgruppenberechtigungen** zuordnen.
-Der Benutzer kann nur Konversionseigenschaften aus einer Datenquelle verwenden, für die **sie** die Berechtigung &quot;Lesen&quot; haben.
+A user will only be able to use segments from a data source they have **read** and **map to destination** privileges for.
+The user will only be able to use conversion traits from a data source for which they have **"read"** permissions.
 Ein Benutzer kann nur Ziele sehen, auf die er Zugriff hat.
-Bevor Sie also den [!DNL Audience Lab] Platzhalterzugriff einer Gruppe hinzufügen, stellen Sie sicher, dass die Gruppe:
+So, before adding the [!DNL Audience Lab] wildcard permission to a group, make sure the group has:
    * Zugriff auf relevante Konversionseigenschaften;
    * Zugriff auf relevante Segmente für Tests;
    * Zugriff auf relevante Ziele.

-So erstellen Sie eine neue [!UICONTROL Segment Test Group]:
+To create a new [!UICONTROL Segment Test Group]:

-1. Wählen **[!UICONTROL Create New Test Group]** Sie im [!UICONTROL Audience Lab] Dashboard den Assistenten aus.
+1. Select **[!UICONTROL Create New Test Group]** in the [!UICONTROL Audience Lab] dashboard to start the wizard.
 1. **[!UICONTROL Basic Info & Choose Segment]**

-   * Füllen Sie a **[!UICONTROL Test Group Name]** und **[!UICONTROL Description]** a aus.
+   * Fill in a **[!UICONTROL Test Group Name]** and a **[!UICONTROL Description]**.
-   * Wählen Sie entweder **[!UICONTROL Base Segment]** durch Navigieren im Dateibrowser oder durch Eingabe in der Suchleiste. **[!UICONTROL Choose Segment.]**
+   * Choose the **[!UICONTROL Base Segment]** either by navigating in the file browser or by typing in the search bar, confirm by pressing **[!UICONTROL Choose Segment.]**
    * Sie können die Testgruppe als Entwurf speichern und später fortsetzen.
    * Ein Warnhinweis wird angezeigt, wenn das ausgewählte Basissegment bereits in anderen Testgruppen verwendet wird.
 Die doppelte Verwendung des Basissegments kann die Umrechnungsergebnisse beider Tests verfälschen.

 1. **[!UICONTROL Allocate Test Segments]**

-   * Sie können **bis zu 15 Testsegmente erstellen** und den Prozentsatz der Geräte wie gewünscht unterteilen.
+   * You can create **up to 15 test segments** and divide the percentage of devices as you wish.
    * Sie können den Namen der Testsegmente bearbeiten, indem Sie darauf klicken.
    * Die Prozentsätze werden automatisch gleichmäßig auf 100% aufgeteilt, wenn neue Testsegmente zugeordnet werden.
 Sie können die Prozentsätze dann manuell bearbeiten.
 Klicken Sie auf das Kontrollkästchen, nachdem Sie die Prozentsätze bearbeitet haben, und stellen Sie sicher, dass sie bis zu 100% hinzufügen.
 Andernfalls können Sie nicht mit dem nächsten Schritt fortfahren.

 1. **[!UICONTROL Set a Control Segment]**

    * Wählen Sie ein Kontrollsegment aus, wenn Sie einen bestimmten Teil des Segments festlegen möchten, der als Kontrollgruppe verwendet werden soll.
 Mit Steuerungsgruppen können Sie die Auswirkungen der Testsegmente erkennen, die Sie im Vergleich zu einem Vergleich erstellt haben.
-   * Sie können ein Testsegment als Steuerungssegment in der Dropdown-Liste auswählen oder **[!UICONTROL None]** für kein Steuerelement wählen.
+   * You can select a test segment as control segment in the drop-down list, or you can choose **[!UICONTROL None]** for no control.
-   * Klicken Sie auf, **[!UICONTROL Next]** wenn Sie fertig sind.
+   * Click **[!UICONTROL Next]** when you're done.

 1. **[!UICONTROL Select Conversion Traits]**

    * Fügen Sie Konversionseigenschaften hinzu, indem Sie in das Fenster Konversionseigenschaften eingeben.
-Dies ist ein **obligatorischer** Schritt, und Sie können nicht zum nächsten Schritt gehen, es sei denn, Sie fügen mindestens eine Konversionseigenschaft hinzu.
+This is a **mandatory** step and you cannot proceed to the next step unless you add at least one conversion trait.
    * Falls gewünscht, können Sie bis zu 5 Konversionseigenschaften hinzufügen.
    * Es wird ein Warnhinweis angezeigt, wenn Sie eine Konversionseigenschaft auswählen, die bereits für andere Testgruppen verwendet wird.